Bluelord/ML_Mastery_Python/README.md

 Projects : Tie together all of the knowledge from the lessons by working through case study predictive modeling problems.

+From this book we will know how to work on small to medium size dataset, how to build a modle that can make accurate predictions on new data, we wil learn new and different techniques in python and scipy.

 ![cover](https://github.com/Bluelord/ML_Mastery_Python/blob/bfe671661ac544fa963948408374f4b011022782/Images/ML_Mastery_python.JPG)